dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Summary

-_Terror on the Cattaro_ pits your player characters against South African poachers and the terrified, starving gorillas they're trying to smuggle to Chicago's [Licoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo).
+_Terror on the Cattaro_ pits your player characters against South African poachers and the terrified, starving gorillas they're trying to smuggle to Chicago's [Lincoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo).

 It's 1923; the players' characters are aboard the _S.S.
 Cattaro_, bound for Chicago, IL from Durban, South Africa.
 Four days into the six-day trans-Atlantic journey, poached gorillas escape from the cargo hold,  kill a passenger, and throw the ship's passengers and crew into a panic.

 ###Timeline

-Events leading to the adventure:
+In the months and days before the adventure...

 * __January 2, 1923:__ An overzealous boardmember of Chicago's [Lincoln Park Zoo](https://en.wikipedia.org/wiki/Lincoln_Park_Zoo) offers good money for black-market gorillas delivered before the fourth of July... no questions asked.
 * __January 30, 1923:__ In Capetown, South Africa, Guenter Oosthiezen and his poachers hear of the rich American's offer, and take the contract.